What is Chain of Thought Prompting & How to Use It in AI

 For instance, instructing the model to think through a problem step-by-step can improve accuracy as the number of reasoning steps increases.
 However, using real-world examples to teach AI with CoT prompts tends to be more effective than simple instructions.

 Despite its limitations, zero-shot CoT remains a valuable tool, especially when specific examples are not available.
+It is important to note that zero-shot CoT may require increased test time computation, as the model processes more information internally to generate reasoning steps without prior examples.

 Few-Shot Chain of Thought